 How to make your shipments compliant with Brazilian customs regulations in ShipStation.

-Starting January 1st, 2020, all shipments sent to Brazil must include the recipient's Tax ID number on labels and customs documents.
+As of January 1st, 2020, all shipments sent to Brazil must include the recipient's Tax ID number on labels and customs documents.
 Any shipment missing this information will be subject to either return or disposal by the Brazilian customs authorities.

-When accepting an order from a customer in Brazil, be sure to collect one of the following pieces of information:
+When accepting an order from a customer in Brazil, be sure to collect one of the following pieces of information: either the CPF or the CNPJ.
+Both CPF and CNPJ numbers are the result of an arithmetic operation on the base numbers.

 This article discusses how to add this information in ShipStation so it prints correctly on labels and customs forms.
 Additionally, the Identify Orders to Brazil section provides strategies you can use to identify these orders and bring them to the attention of your shipping staff, ensuring all orders to Brazil are properly configured before you print their labels.